sam-the-tutor/celo-Tutorial/README.md

 Remix IDE is an online compiler that allows us to write, run and test our smart contract code, all in the browser.
 No need to download any file to the computer.

-celoExtensionWallet enables us to interact with our smart contract on the Celo blockchain.([more on Celo Blockchain](https://celo.org/))
+celoExtensionWallet enables us to interact with our smart contract on the Celo blockchain.([Learn more on Celo Blockchain](https://celo.org/))

 ### First, we will develop our smart contract.